Here’s what you need to know to strengthen your insurance claim after being injured in a car accident. Get the compensation you deserve.

 - Prompt notification helps prevent fraudulent claims.
 It’s not uncommon for “extra” people to claim they were passengers who were injured in the crash, or for the other driver to make false injury claims.

 Contact the other driver’s insurance company, but don’t rush it.
 Every state has a time limit for filing claims, but you don’t have to call from your hospital bed.
+You also don’t have to wait until you’re completely recovered from your injuries to notify the at-fault driver’s insurance company.

 Once you hire an attorney, the insurance company is not allowed to call you directly.
 Your attorney will handle all communications with the insurance company on your behalf.